Make Workbooks Compatible Between Versions

-This article describes which combinations of Tableau Desktop and Tableau Server or Tableau Online can work together and how to export your workbook as another version of Tableau Desktop.
+This article describes which combinations of Tableau Desktop and Tableau Server can work together and how to export your workbook as another version of Tableau Desktop.

 Compatibility issues typically arise only between release versions of Tableau products.
 For example, if you are using version 10.5 of Tableau Desktop and version 10.2 of Tableau Server.
 There are no compatibility issues with dot releases (maintenance versions)—for example, between Tableau Desktop version 10.4.1 and Tableau Server version 10.4.2.